isaacshannon/lol-inference-server/README.md

-A simple python serevr which serves inference requests.
+A simple python server which serves inference requests.